tallus/dot-files/README.md

 # Vim stuff
 cd ~/dot-files/vim/bundle
 ./vim-clone.sh
-(update these with vim-update.sh)
+# (update these with vim-update.sh)

-Install ExuberantCtags to make use of all the plugins
+i# Install ExuberantCtags to make use of all the plugins

 ## install powerline font
 This is only needed for a local machine, not for machines you only ssh to